 Notable Nordic winners of the strongman competition include Iceland’s Hafþór Júlíus Björnsson (of Game of Thrones fame as Ser Gregor Clegan/The Mountain) and Sweden’s Magnus Samuelsson (who features in the series The Last Kingdom as the viking Clapa).

 I’ve written an analysis of The Last Kingdom if you want to find out if it’s worth watching or not.

 Outside extreme muscle competitions, the fact that Scandinavians are among the tallest people in the world suggests some additional muscle mass along with the extra height.
 Scandinavian people also have traditionally had a diet rich in protein, fat, and carbs (crucial for significant muscle growth).

 When you couple this with the opportunity to spend time on athletic endeavors and have access to a protein-rich and generally plentyfull diet — it is easier to see why some Nordic people tend to generally do well in muscle competitions.

 It should be added that those athletes are extreme outliers, and not at all representative of the general Nordic population.

 Scandinavian and Nordic Eyes

-As we’ve established most Nordic people today have brightly colored eyes, so let’s look at which other eye characteristics are unique or interesting in the Scandinavian region.
+As we’ve established, most Nordic people today have brightly colored eyes, with some areas reaching up to 80% of the population (P. Frost 2006).
+Let’s look at which other eye characteristics are unique or interesting in the Scandinavian region.

 Are Epicanthic folds common in Scandinavia?